 September 26, 2018

-In 1987 the former Education Secretary of the United States William Bennett wrote a piece in the New York Times titled Our Greedy Collges, which among other things introduced the idea of a link between increased federal post-secondary tuition aid programs and rising tuition costs (Bennett 1987).
+In 1987 the former Education Secretary of the United States William Bennett wrote a piece in the New York Times titled Our Greedy Colleges, which among other things introduced the idea of a link between increased federal post-secondary tuition aid programs and rising tuition costs (Bennett 1987).
 This link suggests that because colleges and universities try to better themselves, they will appropriate some amount of an increase in federal aid through increases in tuition or other means to improve the quality of their school.
 Those institutions that do not initially raise tuition to capture an increase in aid will need to do so at a later point in time in order to catch up to the competition that did (Gillen 2012).
 This hypothesis, later named the “Bennett Hypothesis,” has been debated and researched for the last several decades (Archibald, Feldman, 2012).
 Research in this hypothesis is relevant to the central hypothesis of this paper: Federal Post-Secondary Education Financing Programs, by their mere existence or their proliferation over the last thirty years, have led to some of the rise in cost of attendance at public universities in the United States.

-on the relationship between Federal aid and cost of attendance.
-Even though a majority of the papers seem to agree that a link between the introduction or increase of federal tuition aid and a subsequent increase in cost of attendance, variables are relevant and in which contexts this is hypothesis is valid.
+Researchers have not reached a consensus on the relationship between Federal aid and cost of attendance.
+Even though a majority of the papers seem to agree that a link exists between the introduction or increase of federal tuition aid and a subsequent increase in cost of attendance, there is a discrepancy on which variables are relevant and in which contexts this is hypothesis is valid.
+VAGUE.
+CITATIONS?
+WHICH STUDIES ARRIVE AT WHICH RESULT?

-Larry Singell and Joe Stone’s paper For whom the Pell tolls: The response of university tuition to federal grants-in-aid no relationship between increases in federal post-secondary tuition aid and increases in cost of attendance for instate resident students.
+Larry Singell and Joe Stone’s paper For whom the Pell tolls: The response of university tuition to federal grants-in-aid found no relationship between increases in federal post-secondary tuition aid and increases in cost of attendance for instate resident students at public non-profit universities.
 However, they did find that private universities raised their cost of attendance nearly one-to-one with increases in Pell grant funding.
 Furthermore, tuition costs for out-of-state students at public universities seemed to behave similarly to that of for-profit college tuition.
 (Singell, Stone 2007).

 Does Federal Student Aid Raise Tuition?
-New Evidence on For-Profit Colleges, uses a more inclusive definition of Post-Secondary Education Institution in order to compare schools that receive federal funding to those that do not.
+New Evidence on For-Profit Colleges, authored by Stephania Cellini and Claudia Goldin, uses a more inclusive definition of Post-Secondary Education Institution in order to compare schools that receive federal funding to those that do not.
 In order to make a direct comparison between programs with and without access to Federal aid programs the researchers compared otherwise identical Cosmetology programs at for-profit schools.
-They found that among for-profit schools, the difference between average tuition at schools that were eligible for federal tuition assistance programs and those that weren’t was roughly equal to the average amount of federal tuition assistance given.
-This suggests that the average out of pocket cost of attendance at both types of schools is roughly equal.
-This also suggests that the Federal Tuition aid eligible schools had increased tuition to appropriate the full amount of the Federal Tuition aid (Cellini, Goldin 2014).
+They found that among the observed for-profit schools, the difference between average tuition at schools that were eligible for federal tuition assistance programs and those that weren’t was roughly equal to the average amount of federal tuition assistance given.
+This result suggests that the average out of pocket cost of attendance at both types of schools is roughly equal.
+This result also suggests that the Federal Tuition aid eligible schools had increased tuition to appropriate the full amount of the Federal Tuition aid (Cellini, Goldin 2014).

 Both papers discussed above find support for the Bennett Hypothesis in the realm of for-profit post-secondary education institutions, while one finds no support for the same hypothesis in public non-profit institutions.
 This suggests that non-profit and for-profit schools behave differently under similar situations and should be examined individually.
 Many other papers suggest or explicitly state a similar observation.